Best Things To Do In St. Ives

 St. Ives' small port has been the heart of the town since it was first settled in the sixth century.
 Once an important and hugely productive commercial fishing center; today, tourism is the primary economy of St. Ives.
 The harbor is located on a sandy beach, one of five in the immediate vicinity.
 Encircling most of the harbor is Smeaton's Pier built in the 18th century, at the end of which is a small lighthouse.
 A stroll to its end offers yet another vantage point of this charming historic town.

 I am at my happiest when I am poking around the side streets of a destination and have no agenda or timetable.
-St. Ives is a great place for this kind of meandering, as there are all kinds of artistry and historic lore on walls, in windows and everywhere in between!
+One of the best things to do in St. Ives is a meander through the town, seeing all kinds of artistry and historic lore on walls, in windows and everywhere in between!

 On a wall off of Smeaton's Pier is a rectangular mosaic of tiles depicting a timeline of milestones in the history of St. Ives.
 The chronology runs from Princess Ia in the 5th century, to the opening of the Hepworth Museum & Garden in 1976.
 The tiles were designed by members of the community and made by The Leach Pottery, itself an important element of St. Ives cultural heritage.